AustinTi/MetaGrabAPI/README.md

 //Album is catalog information for a single album type Album struct {
+	//The type of the album: one of "Album", "Single", or "Compilation".
+	Type string `json:"album_type"`

 	//The Spotify ID for the album
 	ID string `json:"id"`